jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

    ![6](../../../static/img/usage/stock/stock-faq/barcode/barcode-setup5.png)

-    This step is to capture Item Qty, if Qty 10, will repeat 10 Barcode label.
+    This step captures the item quantity.
+For example, if the quantity is 10, it will generate 10 barcode labels.

 ### How to Do Cash Drawer Setting